Our Top 10 Favourite Grilling Myths…Debunked!

-This is one grilling myth that just won’t die, and the common misconception can be traced back to the German chemist, Justus von Liebig in 1847.
+This is one grilling myth that just won’t die.
+This common misconception can be traced back to the German chemist, Justus von Liebig in 1847.
 His theory was that when you sear meat, the brown “crust” that forms creates a barrier that keeps juices in.
 But this crust (while tasty!) is not waterproof.
 Juices continue to get squeezed out of the meat during cooking, no matter what.
-The sizzling that you hear throughout cooking is proof, as this is the meat’s juices seeping out and vaporizing on the grill.
+The sizzling that you hear throughout cooking is proof: This is the meat’s juices seeping out and vaporizing on the grill.

 Read more here, and see how Food Network’s Alton Brown debunked this myth and revealed that seared steak lost 6% more juices than an identical unseared steak.

 Myth #2 – Cook Poultry Until The Juices “Run Clear”

 Fact: Temperature is more important than color, even in chicken.

 There are a number of factors that cause pink, purple, or red-ish meat, bones and juices in poultry.
 (A naturally occurring protein in the meat called myoglobin that changes from pink to clear during cooking is one — and the original theory behind this myth.)
 The pH of the meat, pre-slaughtering stress conditions, climate, and the chicken’s age at slaughter also contribute to less-than-appealing-looking chicken.

 But the bottom line is that – regardless of color – poultry is safe to eat when it reaches 165F, so invest in a high-quality digital thermometer to monitor doneness.
 AmazingRibs.com has a fascinating, in-depth article about the science that debunks this myth, and you can read it here.

 Myth #3 – Red Juices Are Blood

 Fact: Blood is removed during slaughter; the red/pink juices are a chemical reaction.